 Then there is a steel hot shoe plate at the foot as well.
 It is also equipped with a plastic flat slave stand (aluminum threads in the bottom) and a fabric drawstring case.
 Then the sync voltage is also very safe at five volts.

-We’ve gone so far with the description, but in case you prefer video to reading than here you can watch a video by F28 Music Media Live on YouTube:
+We’ve gone so far with the description, but in case you prefer video to reading, then here you can watch a video by F28 Music Media Live on YouTube:

-It is an excellent explanatory review done by Chris Sturk who’s a freelance music and portrait photographer based in Raleigh North Carolina, also contributing to F28 Music Media.
+It is an excellent explanatory review done by Chris Sturk, a freelance music and portrait photographer based in Raleigh, North Carolina, contributing to F28 Music Media.

 You can get in touch on Facebook if you want to know more about Chris and F28 Media.